utahplt/TrackedFloats.jl/README.md

  - `printToStdOut::Bool` Whether or not to write logs to STDOUT; defaults  to `false`.

- - `outputCSTG::Bool` Write logs in CSTG format.
+ - `cstg::Bool` Write logs in CSTG format.

  - `cstgLineNum::Bool` Include the line number in CSTG output.